ned14/outcome/doc/md/03-tutorial.md

 }
 ~~~

-This is a really elegant expression of error handling in C++: catastrophic errors are returned
+I think you'll agree that this is a really elegant expression of error handling in C++: catastrophic errors are returned
 as exception ptrs, non serious errors are returned as error codes.
 All public APIs are `noexcept`
 and therefore calling them never causes an unexpected inversion of control flow.
 If this aesthetic
 appeals to you, then you need to be using Outcome in your code!